rachitve6h2g/NixDots/README.md

     - [ ] https://docs.nix.zone/;

 # TODO
+- [ ] Have one directory for lock icons, wallpapers, etc. Makes no sense to copy around.
 - [ ] Package fast-syntax-highlighting for zsh
 - [ ] Learn how to setup nixCats.
 - [ ] Get Disko Configuration ready